hashicorp/terraform-guides/infrastructure-as-code/dynamic-aws-creds/README.md

 role = dynamic-aws-creds-producer-role
 ```

-Notice that we output 2 [Output Variables](https://www.terraform.io/intro/getting-started/outputs.html) - `backend` & `role`.
+Notice there are 2 [Output Variables](https://www.terraform.io/intro/getting-started/outputs.html) named `backend` & `role`.
 These output variables will be used by the "Consumer" workspace in a later step.

-If you go to the terminal where your Vault server is running, you should see Vault output something to the below.
-These means Terraform was successfully able to mount the AWS Secret Engine at the specified path.
+If you go to the terminal where your Vault server is running, you should see Vault output something similar to the below.
+This means Terraform was successfully able to mount the AWS Secrets Engine at the specified path.
 Although it's not output in the logs, the role has also been configured.

 ```
-2018/02/09 18:33:34.799899 [INFO ] core: successful mount: path=dynamic-aws-creds-producer-path/ type=aws
+2018/02/10 19:23:37.072445 [INFO ] core: successful mount: path=dynamic-aws-creds-producer-path/ type=aws
 ```

 ### Step 6: "Consumer" Workspace Init

 Next we will initialize the "Consumer" Workspace, similar to what we did with the "Producer" Workspace.
-This workspace will consumer the outputs created in the "Producer" Workspace.
+This Workspace will consume the outputs created in the "Producer" Workspace.

-Take a look at the [consumer-workspace/main.tf file](consumer-workspace/main.tf) to see what resources Terraform will provision.
+Take a look at the [consumer-workspace/main.tf](consumer-workspace/main.tf) Terraform template to see the resources Terraform will provision.

 #### CLI